This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “That’s correct.
 They were also inventors, and famously made many abominations.
 Music, art, drama, and they even invented new technology!
 What do we have to learn from this?” my teacher pried again, eyebrow raised in suspicion.

 She must have been trying to see if he, as a new student, was on the same page with dreaming like the class was.

 “Nothing.
 It’s pointless,” he answered, but I could tell a certain light was drained from his eyes.

-Those eyes seemed like they changed to a different shade of blue every time I looked.
-First, I thought they were sea blue, then sky blue, and then midnight blue.
-I settled with a royal blue, because that is a color that can be trusted.
+Those eyes changed to a different shade of blue every time I looked.
+First, I thought they were sea blue, sky blue, and midnight blue.
+I settled with a royal blue, because that color could be trusted.
 My brother’s eyes were a similar hue, and he also stood up for me.

 “Calista?
-Ms. Knight, were you listening?” the teacher asked.
+Miss Knight, were you listening?” the teacher asked.

 A few students snickered from the back of the classroom.
 My face got hot.

 “Yes?” my voice croaked and I sank into my desk chair.

 “Would you care to explain what the three main guidelines are?” my teacher impatiently tapped her foot.

 “Um...well…” I knew the answer.
 I just didn’t want to say it out loud.
 I was already getting laughed at.
 What if I did something else wrong?